Independent research

 When looking at the profile of users who did make a claim or submit a notification, these users were more likely to have visited Acas on their own behalf rather than on behalf of a third party (14% vs 7%).
 Users not in work at the point of contact were also more likely to make a claim or notification after accessing Acas advice than users in work (44% vs 10%).
 Additionally, users who printed the information directly from the website were more likely to make a claim or notification (25%).

-Figure 7.6 Employee-side users making ET claim or EC notification before or after Acas advice.
-Number of participants who answered question D12: Have you made a claim to the employment tribunal and/or made an early conciliation (EC) notification to Acas, either before or after referring to advice on the Acas website?
+Figure 7.6 Employee-side users making an employment tribunal claim or early conciliation notification before or after Acas advice.
+Number of participants who answered question D12: Have you made a claim to the employment tribunal (ET) and/or made an early conciliation (EC) notification to Acas, either before or after referring to advice on the Acas website?
 If not an employer or looking at the advice on behalf of an employer (689)

 Another significant difference in users who had submitted or planned to submit a claim or notification was an increased likelihood of users being from a workplace of more than 250 people (20%), or from a public sector workplace (18% vs 12% in private and 11% in not-for-profit).